 Mumbai airport is one of the main entry points into India.
 It's the second busiest airport in the country (after Delhi) and handles more than 50 million passengers a year.
 It's also the world's busiest airport with only one operational runway.

 If you haven't been to the airport in a long while, know that it was leased to a private operator in 2006 and has since undergone major expansion and upgrade.
 This includes the construction of new domestic terminals and a new integrated international terminal, Terminal 2, which opened in February 2014.

-Chhatrapati Shivaj International Airport Mumbai (BOM).
-It's named after a renowned Maharashtrian warrior king.
+- Chhatrapati Shivaji Maharaj International Airport Mumbai (BOM).
+It's named after a revered Maharashtrian warrior king.

-The international terminal is located at Sahar in Andheri East while the domestic terminal is in Santa Cruz, 30 kilometers (19 miles) and 24 kilometers (15 miles) north of the city respectively.
+- The international and domestic terminals share a runway but are located in different suburbs of the city.
+The international terminal is at Sahar in Andheri East while the domestic terminal is in Santa Cruz, 30 kilometers (19 miles) and 24 kilometers (15 miles) north of the city center respectively.

-One and a half to two hours to Colaba.
+It takes one and a half to two hours to travel between Mumbai airport and Colaba, the main tourist district in South Mumbai.
 However, travel time is much less early in the morning or late at night when traffic is lighter.

 - Level 1 - Transport (prepaid taxis, car rentals, and hotel reservations).

 - Level 2 - Arrivals